 Students receive a student password and identification number account when they become an active student.
 Campus computers may be used to gain access to the Internet for research and other academic activities.
 Guests are permitted to use campus computers as long as they are accompanied by a student host.
-Computer labs are located in the Charles "T" Jones Leadership Library (Summerdale Campus), ATEC Room 300 (Summerdale Campus), and Room 106 (Lancaster Center) and days and times are posted.
+Computer labs are located in the Charles "T" Jones Leadership Library (Summerdale Campus), ATEC Room 300 (Summerdale Campus), a 24/7 lab in Bollinger 41 (Summerdale Campus) and Room 106 (Lancaster Center) and days and times are posted.

+ADMINISTRATIVE POLICIES

-ADMINISTRATIVE POLICIES AND PROCEDURES
+AND PROCEDURES